jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 It's worth noting that you are not _required_ to remove any redundant configuration, so if you'd prefer to own the entire system and be able to see it all in one place, you're absolutely welcome to keep everything in your config file.

-**It's very important to realize that many of the theme values have changed from v0.7.4 to v1.0**, so just because you never customized a value that shipped by default in v0.x, that doesn't guarantee that you are safe to remove it from your config file.
+**It's very important to realise that many of the theme values have changed from v0.7.4 to v1.0**, so just because you never customised a value that shipped by default in v0.x, that doesn't guarantee that you are safe to remove it from your config file.

-A perfect example of this is colors.
-The default color palette is completely new in v1.0 with a new naming scheme, so even if you were using the default color palette in v0.x, you're actually using a custom color palette in v1.0.
+A perfect example of this is colours.
+The default colour palette is completely new in v1.0 with a new naming scheme, so even if you were using the default colour palette in v0.x, you're actually using a custom colour palette in v1.0.

 **Always double check that anything you want to remove is identical to the _new_ default config file values before you remove it.**

 <h3 class="no-toc">3.
 Rename <code>tailwind.js</code> to <code>tailwind.config.js</code></h3>

-<p class="italic font-normal text-gray-600 mt-4">Impact: N/A, Effort: Trivial</p>
+<p class="italic font-normal text-grey-600 mt-4">Impact: N/A, Effort: Trivial</p>

 This is entirely optional but recommended — if you are using the old default config file name (`tailwind.js`), rename it to `tailwind.config.js`.